Logo St.Gallen Breast Cancer Conference

 Wednesday, 12 March 2025

-Welcome on behalf of St.Gallen Oncology Conferences (SONK) and on behalf of the International Breast Cancer Study Group (IBCSG)
+Welcome on behalf of St.Gallen Oncology Conferences (SONK), Swiss Group for Clinical Cancer Research (SAKK) and on behalf of the International Breast Cancer Study Group (ETOP IBCSG Partners Foundation)

 Welcome on behalf of the Austrian Breast Cancer Study Group (ABCSG), Medical University of Vienna, and co-operating partners from all over the world